Wednesday 11 may 2022

 Indigenous and local communities, including women and youth, have a key role to play in forest governance, and should be included and represented in decision-making processes concerning their land and livelihoods.
-IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation, human rights and preserves the livelihoods of local communities.
+IUCN NL contributes to more sustainable and inclusive management of tropical rainforests, in a way that promotes climate mitigation and adaptation, human rights and preserves the livelihoods of local communities.

 In the Philippines, for example, the government plans to build a dam in the forests of the Sierra Madre to meet the increasing water demand in Manila.
 However, the planned location of the Kaliwa dam is the territory of the indigenous Dumagats, threatening the area’s biodiversity as well as their sources of income, water supply and sacred sites.
 Local leader Clara Dullas therefore calls on other Dumagats to speak out against and the dam and for their rights, such as the right to free prior and informed consent (FPIC).

 Ghana’s Atewa forest is the catchment area of three major rivers that provide clean water for 5 million people.
 The Forest presents one of remnants belt of significant forest cover for climate mitigation in Ghana.
 The Atewa forest is internationally renowned for its extraordinary biodiversity.
 Still, the Ghanaian government intends to mine bauxite in this protected forest reserve.

 2. Restoring degraded lands and expanding agroforestry